Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ##Do the right thing
 [This section should maybe be called "make it easy to to the right thing"]

+[This whole section feels like a mess to me.
+Which I guess is not surprising, since it doesn't have much of a thesis, and is incomplete.]

 This section should maybe be divided into: